Ours. S. Colobus monkey in Rwanda

 Day 4: Travel to Nyungwe Forest National Park

 This morning you travel for four hours to reach Nyungwe Forest National Park in the southwest of the country.
-This vast park is dominated by ancient montane rainforest and is home to 13 primate species, including chimpanzees, owl-faced monkeys and black-and-white colobus monkeys.
+This vast high-altitude park is dominated by ancient montane rainforest and is home to 13 primate species, including chimpanzees, owl-faced monkeys and black-and-white colobus monkeys.
 Excitingly, you can go on a chimp tracking outing to spend time with a troop.
 Visitors can also stroll the 160 metre-long canopy suspension bridge that offers breathtaking views of the thickly forested hills.
 It's also a great place for looking for birds (over 320 bird species have been recorded here, including 29 Albertine Rift endemics!).
 Finally, the park is threaded with many great hiking trails, so you can go on a beautiful nature walk as well.

 Ours.
 Treetop canopy walk in Nyungwe National Park, Rwanda (1)